The 7 Best Pumpkin Patches Near Miami

-Just because we’re in Miami doesn’t mean we can’t indulge the seasonal urge to decorate pumpkins, dress up scarecrows and take autumnal selfies.
-Throw on your favorite (lightweight) sweater and head to these pumpkin patches complete with beer, corn mazes and all the fall vibes you can handle.
-Pro tip: Call ahead to make reservations and don’t forget your mask.
+Just because we’re in Miami doesn’t mean we can’t indulge in the seasonal urge to decorate pumpkins, dress up scarecrows and take autumnal selfies.
+Throw on your favorite (lightweight) sweater and head to one (or more) of these best pumpkin patches near Miami, complete with beer, corn mazes and all the fall vibes you can handle.
+Pro tip: Call ahead to confirm openings and don’t forget your mask.

 Pinto’s is one of South Florida’s largest pumpkin patches, so the family-run operation has the whole fall fun thing down to a science.
-Along with an admirable squash selection, you’ll find fruit smoothies, hayrides and animals every weekend through November 1.
-Be sure to get lost in the farm’s hay maze, which is made with more than a thousand bales.
+Along with an admirable squash selection, you’ll find fruit smoothies, hayrides and animals every weekend beginning September 25 through Halloween.
+A must-do activity: getting lost in the farm’s hay maze, which is made with more than a thousand bales.
 Before you make the drive, make sure to call ahead for reservations.

 Pumpkins, a petting zoo and…frozen treats?
 You’re still in Miami, after all.
 Open every weekend through October, the Little Farm’s socially distanced Fall Festival offers everything you’d expect from your neighborhood farm, plus a lineup of local food vendors.
 Just make sure to call for reservations as this year’s event is open for call-ahead only.

 13401 SW 224th St.; thelittlefarm.us

 If its name is any indication, Pumpkin Towne takes its annual fall duties seriously.
 With three South Florida locations (Jupiter, Wellington and Stuart) open beginning October 7, this family-run operation offers plenty of photo ops, carving stations and food (including their legendary pumpkin pie).

 6. Bedner’s Farm